 - WebSTAC help: 314-935-5707

-Please be aware that our system updates once daily.
+Our system updates once daily.
 If you have completed your registration and attempt to request your U-Pass immediately, you may be declared ineligible.
-If you are having difficulty with the U-Pass application process, contact Parking & Transportation Services.
+If you are having difficulty with the U-Pass application process, contact the P&T Office.

 Available to benefits-eligible faculty,

 New employees: There is a short waiting period for new employees before U-Pass eligibility is finalized and a U-Pass can be requested – typically within one week from your start date.

 If you are a benefits-eligible employee who has been with WashU for longer than the week-long waiting period and received a system notification that you are not eligible, contact the P&T Office.

 WashU provides the U-Pass program to:

 - Enable public transit and reduced commuting costs for approximately 25,000 members of the WashU community and provide ongoing major funding and support for public transportation services in the St. Louis region.